authgear/authgear-server/docs/specs/authentication-flow.md

 ### Flow selection

 By default, authentication flow with name `default` is used.
-Multiple flows per type can be specified in the configuration.
+Since there can be multiple flows of same type, we want client to be able to select a flow group to use.

-Example:
+For example, given following authentication flows:

 ```yaml
 authentication_flow: